Mtanaka77/Spin_molecular_dynamics_by_microwave_magnetic_field/README.md

 Electron spins of Fe(3+), Fe(2+) and O(2-) in cubic cells

-Microwaves of giga-Hertz frequency, like 2.5 GHz
+Magnetic microwaves of giga-Hertz frequency, like 2.5 GHz

 Metropolis criterion is used to accept/reject in the MC steps